benjivm/slack-house/README.md

 This app interacts with the following products: Plex, LIFX, Harmony, and IFTTT.
 But it should be trivial to integrate any other products so long as they provide an HTTP API or IFTTT can interact with them.

-First set your configuration options in `.env`, and then create or edit the corresponding config files in `/config/*.php`.
-All PHP files in the `/config` directory are merged into the app config array (see: `/bootstrap/app.php`).
+First set your configuration options in `.env`, and then run the following command to generate the config file:

+`php slack config:generate`

+**Note**: The config file is rewritten entirely every time the `config:generate` command is called, so do not ever edit this file directly.
+Instead, edit the `.env` file and then run the command to save your changes to `/config/slackhouse.php`.

 Plex players that are allowed to trigger events are verified by `UUID` in the `PLEX_PLAYERS` option (see the `/webhook/plex` endpoint for an example of how this is used).
 Plex media types allowed to trigger events are listed in the `PLEX_ALLOWED_MEDIA` setting.
 Both settings can be a single value or a comma separated list of values (e.g., `PLEX_ALLOWED_MEDIA="movie,show"`, or `PLEX_ALLOWED_MEDIA=artist`.)